louis993546/Random-ideas/A better housing company/README.md

       - Dishwasher (if possible)
   - General business model
     - Get people to move in, and keep them w/ love and care
-    - Let the experience of the tennens to be the promotion
+    - Let the experience of the tenants to be the promotion
     - Low profit margin (to make sure the propagation of brand name first)
+  - Long term business model (if somehow it survived)
+    - Development of open-source property management system
+      - Self host
+      - PaaS -> earn something
+    - Collaborate with other companies
+      - Coworking space
+        - Discount on renting a space -> get commission
+      - Government
+        - Housing in general
+      - Furniture & Appliance companies
+        - Buy new batches of equipment for cheap
+        - "Product placement" IRL
+    - Bodega
+      - Rent out some spaces as small shops
+    - Consultant
+      - Assist people from overseas to develop their own local community
+      - If they end up actually successful, acquisition should be possible
+    - Event space rental
+      - Meetings
+    - Collaborate with conferences
+      - Short term housing = promotion for the brand
+      - Prepare for overseas expansion
+    - Relocation assistance package
+      - Help them find room
+      - Help them find job (if applicable)
+      - Help them deal with visa requirements
   - Business itself
     - Friendly environment (just like the places that they are running)
     - Provide housing assistance
-      - especially if they can also act as the manager of the apartment
+      - especially if they can also act as the manager of the apartments
-    - Post all the information onto every platform (until it becomes not necessary)
+    - 100% transparent compensation (see GitLab)
+  - As a nerd, what needs/can be done from the tech side
+    - Slack/Discord/FBM bots for automation
+      - Payment
+      - Q&A
+    - Make a website that actually looks good & works well
+      - Quick
+      - Responsive
+      - Information well presented
+    - When things starts to scale up & Slack/Discord failed to keep up
+      - Find out how to maintain the transparency & speed w/ better software
+        - In-house development (e.g. Loft)
+        - Something that's already available in market